Shane Drumgold: Personal life

-In 1983, at eighteen years of age, Drumgold married 16-year-old Julia Kocsis and they had two children.
-Drumgold and Kocsis divorced in 1996.
-In 2003 Drumgold married Natasha Zarew, and they had two children.
+In 1983, at eighteen years of age, Drumgold married his first wife, who was 16-year-old and they subsequently had two children.
+Drumgold divorced in 1996.
+In 2003 Drumgold married again and is the father two children.

-Drumgold was involved in the sport of boxing; winning a National gold medal at the Australian Masters Games in Adelaide, South Australia in the light welterweight division in 2011 and in 2013 in Geelong, Victoria in the welterweight division.
-He is a former Director of Referees and Judges for Boxing, Australia Capital Territory and has officiated at national boxing competitions.
+Drumgold was involved in the sport of boxing; winning a national gold medal at the Australian Masters Games in Adelaide, South Australia in the light welterweight division in 2011 and in 2013 in Geelong, Victoria in the welterweight division.
+He is a former director of referees and judges for boxing, Australia Capital Territory and has officiated at national boxing competitions.
 He retired from the sport after the 2015 National Championships in the Gold Coast, Queensland Australia.